anthonypoh/Team4/MVP/Reports/ProjectManagement.md

       - Issue 5 Attendance Page // Anthony
       - Issue 6 Clocking in and our feature // Megan
   - Pending
+      - Issue 7 Create a Pertinent Statistic, allow user to download the data in Excel format
+      - Issue 8 Create notification function.
 Week 5
   - Completed
       - Issue 3 // Jun Yong